Gigamon names new VP of worldwide channel and alliances

 She was also a founding board member of the Ingram Micro security vendor advisory board.

-acquista has been recognised on several CRN US leadership lists including, CRN Channel Chief (2018-2022), CRN’s Power 100 (2018-2022), and CRN’s Women of the Channel.
+Acquista has been recognised on several CRN US leadership lists including, CRN Channel Chief (2018-2022), CRN’s Power 100 (2018-2022), and CRN’s Women of the Channel.